mikics/gsoc-jupyterbook/submission.md

 for each problem.

-This website has been built with Jupyterbook, and on the left-hand side you can find the Jupyter notebook of the demos I have built.
+This website has been built with Jupyterbook, and on the left-hand side you can find the Jupyter notebook of the demos I have written.
 In this way, you can directly visualize the mathematical documentation in the demos, the code, the outputs, and you can play with them by using Binder (just click on the <i class="fa fa-rocket"></i> icon).